[MARMAM] Dolphin Research Internship, Charleston, SC

 NOAA Hollings Marine Laboratory's Marine Animal Health Program is

-positions for the fall of 2013.
+for the winter/spring of 2012.
 The positions are at the NOAA National

-involve a commitment of 20 hours per week extending over a 14 week
+a commitment of 20 hours per week extending over a 15 week period from

-obtain field and laboratory training in photo-id methodology and
+motivated individuals to obtain field and laboratory training in

-analysis under the mentorship of experienced dolphin researchers.
+photo-id methodology and analysis under the mentorship of experienced

 There is no compensation for this position, and interns will be

-from the laboratory.
-There may be travel involved for some components
+the laboratory.
+There may be travel involved for some components of the

-scientifically-oriented university program in marine science, biology or a
+a scientifically-oriented university program in marine science, biology

-computer skills and boat-based field experience.
-The internship application
+well-developed computer skills and boat-based field experience.
+The

-consists of a letter of interest, transcripts of university coursework and
+internship application consists of a letter of interest, transcripts of

 -------------- next part --------------